Weakly compact cardinal

 In mathematics, a weakly compact cardinal is a certain kind of cardinal number introduced by Erdős & Tarski (1961); weakly compact cardinals are large cardinals, meaning that their existence cannot be proven from the standard axioms of set theory.
 (Tarski originally called them "not strongly incompact" cardinals.)

 Formally, a cardinal κ is defined to be weakly compact if it is uncountable and for every function f: [κ] ^{ 2 } → {0, 1} there is a set of cardinality κ that is homogeneous for f.
-In this context, [κ] ^{ 2 } means the set of 2-element subsets of κ, and a subset S of κ is homogeneous for f if and only if either all of [S]^{2} maps to 0 or all of it maps to 1.
+In this context, [κ] ^{ 2 } means the set of 2-element subsets of κ, and a subset S of κ is homogeneous for f if either all of [S]^{2} maps to 0 or all of it maps to 1.

 The name "weakly compact" refers to the fact that if a cardinal is weakly compact then a certain related infinitary language satisfies a version of the compactness theorem; see below.